Understanding Transaction Types

 Transaction Types by Category

-Section titled “Exchange / Trading (7 types)”Create acquisitions (buys) or dispositions (sells) for capital gains calculations.
+Section titled “Exchange / Trading”Create acquisitions (buys) or dispositions (sells) for capital gains calculations.

 | Type | Description |